Mélanie Courtinat is an immersive artist and art director, born and based in Paris, France.

 Her personal work has been exhibited around the world, notably at the Venice Immersive Biennale, the Tokyo Game show and the House of Electronic Arts in Basel.

-Her latest clients include LVMH, Cartier, Chanel, Jean-Paul Gaultier, Dolce&Gabbana, Orveda, Tétier bijoux, Helena Rubinstein, Ubisoft, Agar Agar...
+Her most recent clients consist of LVMH, Cartier, Chanel, Jean-Paul Gaultier, Dolce&Gabbana, Orveda, Coty, Mazarine, Tétier bijoux, Helena Rubinstein, Ubisoft, Agar Agar...

 Mélanie also teaches video game theory at Ecole cantonale d'art de Lausanne (ECAL) and regularly gives lectures, notably at Institut Français de la Mode, London University of the Arts, art galleries and museums.